 Omayra L. Padilla De Jesús, PhD, MBA

-Currently, in addition to her role as Executive Director of Rise High, and as an adjunct professor, she also serves as Vice Chair of the Board of Directors of The Schenectady Foundation, and active member of the Schenectady STEM Alliance, created by The Schenectady Foundation.
+Currently, in addition to her role as Executive Director of Rise High, she also serves as Vice Chair of the Board of Directors of The Schenectady Foundation.
 Omayra is also a Member of the Board of Trustees of City Mission Schenectady, and Member of the Advisory Board of the Department of Education at Clarkson University, Capital District Campus.